 COVID-19 established consumer habits that are the new standard.
 With an opened labor market and the rise of e-commerce, the future of global payments is digital.
 Modern, electronic, B2B global payments resolve the many problems that have previously plagued businesses such as the friction-filled and complicated processes of bank wires.
 The global payments industry is riddled with complex regulation; businesses that adapt to modern technologies benefit from increased security while adhering to laws, avoiding fees, and remaining compliant.

 A business’s ability to grow quickly can mean the difference between marketplace leadership and status quo.
-Facilitating growth at a speed necessary for long-term success, global payments networks allow for success without excessive overhead expense or investment.
+Facilitating growth at a speed necessary for long-term success, and the future of global payments networks allow for success without excessive overhead expense or investment.